 Usability is the design of the software to make sure the user can always do whatever it is that they want to do.

 SiteGround and GoDaddy both use cPanel as their server management dashboard.
 Both have it customized so that it doesn’t look technical and daunting.
 Here are respective screenshots.

 They both do a good job of moving you from purchase to website setup.
 In general, I’d say they are a tie – except for GoDaddy’s upsells.

 Now – I don’t have anything specifically against upsells.
 Sometimes they are helpful, complimentary offers.
 That’s great.
 But like their domain purchase process, GoDaddy does go a bit heavy on the “special offers.”

 If that’s tiresome for you – then you’ll like SiteGround better.
 If not, then they are both fine on usability & onboarding.
 You’ll get to where you need to be with both.

 Customer Service & Support

 Like performance, customer service is one of those things that is hard to measure unless you are in the company with real-time access to stats and culture.

 Both companies will have horror & love stories.
-I’ve received email from frustrated users from both companies.
+I’ve received emails from frustrated users of both companies.
 I’ve never personally had an issue with either.
 However, I think that SiteGround’s reps pass the “yeah, this rep knows their stuff” test while GoDaddy is more likely to transfer me.